eldre/PhD_Thesis/Soumissions/1.0/LaTeX/annexe1/annexe1.md

 The results show that HEAs were rarely discussed before 2006, and the number of HEA articles peaked in 2013, 2014, and 2018 (Figure \ref{A1_Fig1}).
 Overall, there was a steady increase in the number of HEA articles since 2000.
 This is particularly true for marine HEAs where the number of studies increased notably two years after the development of the Aichi Biodiversity Targets in 2010 (Figure \ref{A1_Fig1}).
 This increase after 2012 appears to be largely driven by a rise in the number of *ecosystem-based management* and *marine spatial planning* studies, which is likely a reflection of the time required for Aichi-related frameworks to be implemented in research supporting the management of socio-ecological systems [*e.g.*, @White2010].

 Of all the studies on HEAs, only 12 specifically used the term *Aichi Targets*, representing 2.4% of the papers originally identified (Table \ref{A1_Tab2}).
 This is a low proportion of HEAs contributing to the Strategic Plan for Biodiversity, even if we acknowledge that a study does not need to focus on a specific Target to allow a contribution.
 In addition, nine studies explicitly considered Targets in their research objectives (Table \ref{A1_Tab2}).
 The most frequently mentioned Aichi Biodiversity Target was Target 11, which aims for the conservation of 10% of coastal and marine areas by 2020 [@CBD2010].
 This Target is one of the few that specifically identifies quantitative thresholds for protected areas [@Harrop2011], which supports the development of well specified and measurable objectives and tools such as simple, measurable, accurate, realistic, time-bound indices (SMART).
 HEAs could use SMART objectives, although there are few examples of their use in this context [@Ehler2017].
 Specifying SMART objectives can be a difficult task, but their measurable component can highlight successful accomplishment of expected thresholds [@Ehler2017 and references therin].
 Many studies selected in our literature review evaluated progress and developments of marine protected areas [*e.g.*, @Amengual2018; @Jantke2018; @Rees2018].
-Target 11 has also been used to evaluate case studies [@Diz2018], and to identify the sustainable use of specific marine protected areas as part of workshops and wider consultations [@Johnson2014, @Sarker2019].
+Target 11 has also been used to evaluate case studies [@Diz2018], and to identify the sustainable use of specific marine protected areas as part of workshops and wider consultations [@Johnson2014; @Sarker2019].
 Other selected studies considered either a specific Aichi Biodiversity Target, such as Target 12 in @Davidson2017 or Target 19 in @Lagabrielle2014, or multiple Targets, such as Targets 1, 3, 6, and 17 in @Cisneros-Montemayor2018 or Targets 6, 10, 11, and 12 in @Davies2017 (Table \ref{A1_Tab2}).
 Five articles did not use Aichi Targets in their specific objectives, but were included to set the wider context of the article [*e.g.*, @Lagabrielle2014; @Yamakita2015; @Davidson2017; @Davies2017; @Novaczek2017] (Table \ref{A1_Tab2}).

-\begin{landscape}
 \begin{singlespace} {
 \fontsize{9}{11}
 \selectfont